 Meet Our Midwives

-Springfield Clinic boasts three certified midwives between Springfield Clinic Peoria and Springfield Clinic 1st - 900 locations.
+Springfield Clinic boasts two certified midwives between Springfield Clinic Peoria and Springfield Clinic 1st - 900 locations.

 All are welcoming new patients and would love to provide you with the care you need.